 Gluten-Free Egg Pasta with Natural Flours

-Making homemade gluten-free egg pasta is possible without industrial mixes, by choosing well-balanced natural flours and a small but crucial ally: xanthan gum.
-This ingredient allows you to achieve a more elastic dough, resistant to rolling out and stable when cooking, bringing the result closer to traditional pasta.
-You can roll it out either by hand or with a pasta machine, but it’s so elastic that it will be very easy to work with a rolling pin.
+Making gluten-free egg pasta at home is possible without industrial mixes, by selecting well-balanced natural flours and a small but essential ally: xanthan gum.
+This ingredient helps achieve a more elastic dough, resistant to rolling out and stable during cooking, closely resembling traditional pasta.
+You can roll it out both by hand or with a pasta machine, it’s so elastic that working with a rolling pin will be very easy.

-This recipe is ideal for making tagliatelle, fettuccine, lasagna, and filled pasta, with a pleasant texture and a clean taste, perfect for enhancing any sauce from Beef Ragù to vegetarian pumpkin.
+This recipe is perfect for making tagliatelle, fettuccine, lasagna, and stuffed pasta, with a pleasant texture and a clean flavor, perfect to enhance any sauce from Beef Ragù to vegetarian pumpkin.

-To stay updated with all the new recipes, follow me on my FB page, on my IG profile and on my Youtube channel
+If you don’t want to miss any new recipes, follow me on my FB page, my IG profile, and my YouTube channel

 GLUTEN-FREE EGG PASTA WITH NATURAL FLOURS (5)